ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

         *   In the example, the first line of JS code finds the element whose id attribute has a value of one, and stores a reference to that node in a variable called el.
         *   The code then uses a property called className to update the value of the class attribute of the element stored in this variable.
 Its value is cool, and this triggers a new rule in the CSS that sets the background color of the element to aqua.
         *   Note how the className property is used on the variable that stores the reference to the element.
+*   NodeLists: DOM Queries that return more than one Element
+    -   When a DOM method can return more than one element, it returns a NodeList, even if it only finds one matching element.
+    -   A NodeList is a collection of element nodes.
+Each node is given an index number, just like an array.
+    -   The order in which the element nodes are stored in a NodeList is the same order that they appeared in the HTML page.
+    -   When a DOM query returns a NodeList, you may want to:
+        *   Select one element from the NodeList.
+        *   Loop through each item in the NodeList and perform the same statements on each of the element nodes.
+    -   NodeLists look like arrays and are numbered like arrays, but they are not actually arrays; they are a type of object called a COLLECTION.
+    -   Like any other object, a NodeList has properties and methods, notably:
+        *   The length property tells you how many items are in the NodeList
+        *   The item() method returns a specific node from the NodeList when you tell it the index number of the item that you want in the parentheses.
+However, it is more common to use array syntax with square brackets to retrieve an item from a NodeList.